gvwilson/thirdbit/src/fiction/in-heck/index.md

 "And that is why they have taken your sibling.
 She has the power to control all manner of ancient devices.
-That power should be used to call the Makers home, but Heck will not do that.
+That power should be used to call the Makers home, but Central will not do that.
 No,
 it will *use* her.
 It will use her to continue its deviance.